MrNavneetChauhan/youtube-react/README.md

                                                  **Selected video Display Page** **When you click any of the video then it will take you to the play video page where you can watch that video as you normally watch in the youtube.
-You can also watch it in full screen and can see all the video details like it's description,title,likes,channel owner name, and its subscriber. i have also created the comment section, and will soon introduce the posting of data there, so that you can comment there.**
+You can also watch it in full screen and can see all the video details like it's description,title,likes,channel owner name, and its subscriber. i have also created the comment section,where you  can add comment, if you are signin**
 ![image](https://user-images.githubusercontent.com/93375038/153740276-23051502-3811-4c26-8323-5fe7f1c105ad.png)

   <br/>